-- 7.C4.1 Compare historical and contemporary means of changing societies to promote the common good. - 7.C4.2 Assess specific rules and laws (both actual and proposed) as a means of addressing public problems. - 7.C4.3 Analyze the purpose, process, implementation, and consequences of decision making and public policies in multiple settings. and at different levels. - 7.C4.4 Explain challenges people face and opportunities they create in addressing local, regional, and global problems at various times and places.
-Apply a range of deliberative and democratic procedures to make decisions and take action in local, regional, and global communities.
+- 7.C4.1 Compare historical and contemporary means of changing societies to promote the common good. - 7.C4.2 Assess specific rules and laws (both actual and proposed) as a means of addressing public problems. - 7.C4.3 Analyze the purpose, process, implementation, and consequences of decision making and public policies in multiple settings. - 7.C4.4 Explain challenges people face and opportunities they create in addressing local, regional, and global problems at various times and places.
+Apply a range of deliberative and democratic procedures to make decisions and act in local, regional, and global communities.